 Lost in the Antarctic: The Doomed Voyage of the Endurance by Tod Olson

 Near the start of World War I, British explorer Ernest Shackleton was eager to cross Antarctica.
-Mid route, his ship, Endurance, became trapped in ice and eventually sunk.
-The men set out across ice and water before finally landing at an uninhabited island.
-Shackleton and five men continued for another 800 miles, while the men left behind prayed they would return.
+Mid route, his ship, Endurance, became trapped in ice and sunk.
+The men set out in a life boat eventually landing at an uninhabited island.
+Shackleton and five men continued for another 800 miles.
+The men left behind were sure they were doomed.

 Donner Dinner Party by Nathan Hale (Graphic Novel)

 In 1846 the Donners and Reeds formed a wagon train heading to California.
 Bad luck, bad advice and bad decisions plagued them the entire way.
-A new route that promised to be a shortcut was the opposite.
 They arrived at the Sierra Nevada mountains as winter was setting in.
 They became snowbound with poor shelter and a rapidly diminishing food supply.
 Only half of the original 90 survived.

 Lost on a Mountain in Maine by Donn Fendler